The Dinner Presentation comprises three 30-minute musical interludes to follow each course - classical, jazz and interactive.

-Following the starter course, conductor and jazz musician Dominic Alldis introduces the world of music as a metaphor for leadership, teamwork and innovation in business.
-He shows a video of an orchestra and explains how great performances are achieved through collaboration, preparation, trust, listening and technical precision, as well as the pivotal role of an inspirational conductor.
+The starter course is followed by an introduction to music by the conductor and jazz musician Dominic Alldis.
+He explains how the world of music provides an excellent metaphor for business leadership, teamwork and creativity, and how great orchestral performances are achieved through collaboration, listening and preparation, as well as the pivotal role of the conductor.

 The senior management team for ARUP Europe asked Music & Management to provide a dinner presentation that interspersed dinner courses with ‘musical interludes’.
 Each interlude provided a musical metaphor for a contemporary business concern: including leadership, teamwork and creativity.
 The evening also featured a live jazz band.

 "Just a short note to thank you very much for your entertaining contribution to our Forum.
 Everybody I spoke to very much enjoyed hearing the musician's trade secrets, and we enjoyed the music too…" Sir Philip Dilley, Executive Chairman, ARUP